 "It's like déjà vu all over again."
 We pulled into the same RV park in Tehachapi, on the same day exactly one year later, and got the same site.
 How about that?

-We found a very pleasant RV Park on Clear Lake which is the largest fresh water lake in CA & one of the oldest natural freshwater lakes in North America.
+We found a delightful RV Park on Clear Lake, the largest freshwater lake in CA & one of the oldest natural freshwater lakes in North America.